 Students will learn about evidence-based strategies for working with individuals with disabilities in diverse settings.
 Coursework provides knowledge and training for teaching and adapting academic content for students with disabilities, assessment and the development of Individualized Education Plans (IEPs), classroom behavior management strategies, and family and professional collaboration.
 To be eligible for licensure, students are also required to student teach and complete licensure exams as outlined by the Ohio Department of Education.

 What Graduate Licensure Options are Available?

-- Early Childhood Intervention Speicalist Licensure Preparation Special Education - teaching young children with disabilities, preschool to grade 3 (ages 3-8)
+- Early Childhood Intervention Specialist Licensure Preparation - teaching young children with disabilities: preschool to grade 3 (ages 3-8)

-- Mild/Moderate Educational Needs Licensure Preparation Educational Needs - teaching students with disabilities who most often participate in the general education curriculum with SPED supports, kindergarten to grade 12 (ages 5-21)
+- Mild/Moderate Educational Needs Licensure Preparation - teaching students with disabilities who most often participate in the general education curriculum with SPED supports: kindergarten to grade 12 (ages 5-21)

-Official transcript(s) from Baccalaureate program(s), minimum 3.0 GPA; goal statement; two letters of recommendation; and Praxis Core Examinations (reading, writing and mathematics exams) or proof of a valid, Teacher Resident Educator or Professional Teaching License.
+Official transcript(s) from Baccalaureate program(s), minimum 2.75 GPA; goal statement; two letters of recommendation and proof of a valid (unexpired), Ohio Resident Educator or Professional Teaching License (additional licensure prep only).

 Annual Application Deadlines for the Non-Degree SPED Initial Licensure Preparation programs (these deadlines do not apply to additional licensure preparation programs)

 Spring Initial Licensure Application Deadline: December 1